pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 MkEx(user): Existential
 {% endhighlight %}

-We could think of `MkEx` as a type eraser: if you give it some data, it will erase the type while keeping the data.
+We could think of `MkEx` as a type eraser: it doesn't matter what type of data we choose to put into `MkEx`, it will erase the type and always return `Existential`.

 Time for a game, lets say you have some function that, when called, returns an `Existential`.
 What is the type of the inner `value` field?